-Students are to keep any electronic devices turned off and stowed in their backpack while on campus.
-Off-campus use of electronic devices by FHLCS program participants is at the discretion of the FHLCS adult in charge of the activity.
-Electronic devices include, but are not limited to, cell phones, iPods, portable music players, PDA's, and hand held electronic games.
+Students are to keep all portable electronic communication devices turned off and stowed in their backpack while on campus.

+Electronic devices include, but are not limited to, cell phones, smart watches, iPods, portable music players, PDA's, and handheld electronic games.
 Items confiscated due to misuse may be picked up from the school office by the parent, and additional consequences may apply.